alsalafiyyah/alsalafiyyah.github.io/_posts/2024/2024-08-23-on-one-who-thinks-that-right-is-wrong-or-vice-versa.md

 locale: en
 category: [fatwas]
 note: false
-excerpt: "The people you have described those whose understanding has been distorted until they see good as evil and evil as good."
+summary: "The people you have described those whose understanding has been distorted until they see good as evil and evil as good."
 muftis:
   shaykh:
     - name: Shaykh Ibn 'Uthaymeen